 The Department of Computer Science at North Carolina State University was established in 1967.
 It is one of the oldest such departments in the nation.
 The mission of the department is to create and disseminate knowledge by constituting a scholarly community focused on research and education in the area of Computer Science.
 Our research in the science and technology of computing betters state and nation.
 Our educational programs equip our students to be competitive, to succeed in their profession, and to contribute to society.

 We offer the degrees of Bachelor of Science, Master of Science, Master of Computer Science, Master of Science in Computer Networking, and Ph.D. in Computer Science.
 We are among the top in the nation in the number of awarded Bachelor's, Master's and Doctorate degrees in Computer Science.
-Currently, we have 42 tenured and tenure-track faculty, and over 1,000 undergraduate and graduate students.
+Currently, we have 56 tenured and tenure-track faculty, 8 teaching faculty, and over 800 graduate and 1,700 undergraduate students.

 Our key areas of expertise are in Theory (Algorithms, Theory of Computation), Systems (Computer Architectures and Operating Systems, Embedded and Real-Time Systems, Parallel and Distributed Systems, Scientific and High Performance Computing), Artificial Intelligence (Intelligent Agents; Data-Mining, Information and Knowledge Discovery, Engineering and Management; eCommerce Technologies; Information Visualization, Graphics and Human-Computer Interaction), Networks (Networking and Performance Evaluation), Security (Software and Network Systems Security, Information Assurance, Privacy), Software Engineering (Requirements, Formal Methods, Reliability Engineering, Process and Methods, Programming Languages), and Computer-Based Education.
 The department has a number of teaching and research laboratories, centers and other facilities that support its educational and teaching mission.